-- damages for delay to construction; or
+- Compensation to cover for the delay to construction; or

-- attorney's fees (in limited circumstances).
+- Attorney's fees (in limited circumstances).

-If a builder or contractor has breached a contract in regards to the construction of a residential home or commercial property, it should be the responsible parties which bear the cost of repairs, not you.
+If a builder or contractor has breached a contract in regards to the construction of a residential home or commercial property, it should be the responsible parties that bear the cost of repairs, not you.